cartesi/rollups-examples/calc/README.md

 ```shell
 {"data":{"GetNotice":[{"session_id":"default_rollups_id","epoch_index":"0","input_index":"0","notice_index":"0","payload":"63617274657369da"}]}}
 ```
-You can also run those commands in the playground graphql host at "http://localhost:4000/graphql".
-It is easier to understand and manipulate the structures defined in (https://github.com/cartesi/rollups/blob/main/src/reader/src/graphql/typeDefs/typeDefs.graphql).
+You can also run those commands in the playground graphql host at "http://localhost:4000/graphql", it is easier to understand and manipulate the structures defined in (https://github.com/cartesi/rollups/blob/main/src/reader/src/graphql/typeDefs/typeDefs.graphql).
 For example, the GetNotice query can be run in the localhost as shown bellow

 ![image](https://user-images.githubusercontent.com/4421825/152856704-c0c33c13-f695-4d43-bec3-9b6e6cfb9d07.png)